jkpl/mysimplehomepage/README.md

 * [jade][], for generating templates
 * [stylus][], for generating stylesheets
 * [node-markdown][], for generating content from Markdown files
+* [mkdirp][], for creating a bunch of directories
 * [node-static][], for running a test server (optional)

 ## So here's how it works...

+If you haven't installed the modules above, install them first.
+You can either install them individually with command `npm install` or by running the `installdeps.sh` script:

+    ./installdeps.sh

-First, place all your Markdown files in the `pages` directory.
+Place all your Markdown files in the `pages` directory.
 These files will be used for generating the content of the site.
 Place all your templates in the `templates` directory.
 All the Stylus stylesheets and CoffeeScript and JavaScript files should be places to the `static` directory.
 You can customize